Create test cases from the navigation page

 When on the navigation page, click on the "+ Add new" button located at the top left of your screen.

-Once you select the ‘Test case’ option, the modal will appear.
+Once you select the create ‘Test case with AI Copilot’ option, the modal will appear.

 In the ‘Context’ field, provide details about the product, feature, or functionality under test.
-Include any special glossary terms the AI should consider.
+Include any special glossary terms the AI should consider.&#x20;

 Alternatively, you can select a requirement which AI should cover with test cases.